 Below we have have answered some frequently asked questions about LPA receivership.

 The appointment of an LPA receiver is a legal method for a mortgage to be paid without the lender taking possession of the property.
-The LPA receiver is held, by law, to act on behalf of the lender, i.e. to become his/her agent, with instructions to meet the mortgage payments.
+Once appointed, the receiver acts as agent of the borrower rather than the lender.

 An LPA receiver may be appointed by a finance lender under a clause in the mortgage or fixed charge or under the Law of Property Act 1925.
 The borrower must be in default with his/her mortgage or there is a breach of a provision of the mortgage deed.
 An LPA receiver is more accurately described as a fixed charge receiver.

 The primary duty of an LPA receiver is to deal with the property under his/her control, which includes collecting rent and other income from the property and may include its sale.
 All monies collected must be distributed in a strict order.
 The LPA receiver owes the borrower a duty of reasonable care in carrying on his/her business and/or disposing of the property.